 You’d be forgiven for getting these earbuds confused; at a glance, they look utterly alike.
 Suggesting something approaching individuality, you can choose Phantom Violet, Phantom Silver, and Phantom Black with the Galaxy Buds Pro, all with a reflective finish on the earbuds.
 Meanwhile, the newer Galaxy Buds 2 comes in graphite, white, olive, and lavender, all with a glossy finish on the earbuds.

 The Samsung Galaxy Buds Pro earbuds have tiny stabilizers to lock into your ears.
-It ships with three ear tip options, and the buds have an IPX7 water-resistance rating.
+They ship with three ear tip options and an IPX7 water-resistance rating.
 The Galaxy Buds Pro is not meant for swimming but should survive a dip in shallow water for up to 30 minutes.
 At 6.3 grams, each earbud is minutely heftier than those of the Galaxy Buds 2, and the shape is a little more bulbous, though it’s by no means large.

 Overall, the Samsung Galaxy Buds 2 fits smaller, and folks with smaller ears may find it fits better.
 Shaving off 1.3 grams, the Buds 2 weighs only 5 grams each.
 An IPX2 rating means you can work out with the Galaxy Buds 2, but remember, it is really just splashproof, and most earbuds these days are at last IPX4 rated.